matloff/fasteR/README.md

 [1] 16.96333
 ```

 What did that first line do?
+First, **tg$supp == 'OJ'** produces a
+vector of TRUEs and FALSEs, which in an indices context is used to
+select indices.
+In this case, we get the row numbers corresponding to
+the specified condition ('OJ'), so **tgoj** does become those rows of
-We extracted the rows of **tg** for which
+**tg**.
+In other words, we extracted the rows of **tg** for which the
-the suppolement was orange juice, with no restriction on columns, and
+supplement was orange juice, with no restriction on columns, and
 assigned the result to **tgoj**.
 (Once again, we can choose any name;
 we chose this one to help remember what we put into that variable.)